dwaipayan-bond013/Python-Data-Analysis-Portfolio-Projects/DTDC Market Modelling/README.md

 ## Overall outcomes and Recommendations:

-🚚 1.
-Optimize Operations in Key Hubs
+ 1. Optimize Operations in Key Hubs
 Observation: Locations like Bilaspur (Haryana), Mankoli (Maharashtra), and Nelmangla (Karnataka) dominate both as source and destination hubs.

-✅ Recommendation:
+ Recommendation:
    - Invest in expanding infrastructure and manpower at these critical nodes
    - Implement automated sorting and tracking systems to manage high volumes efficiently
    - Monitor these hubs for early identification of delays or operational bottlenecks

-🗓️ 2.
-Align Resource Planning with Weekday Patterns
+ 2. Align Resource Planning with Weekday Patterns
 Observation: Delivery volumes peak mid-week (Wed–Thu: >32.5%) and are lowest on Tuesdays (12%)

-✅ Recommendation:
+ Recommendation:
    - Allocate more delivery staff, vehicles, and support resources mid-week to meet demand
    - Use off-peak days (Tuesdays, weekends) for route testing, training, or maintenance activities

-📦 3.
-Plan for Seasonal Demand Surges
+ 3. Plan for Seasonal Demand Surges
 Observation: ~87% of trips occur in September, indicating strong seasonal spikes

-✅ Recommendation:
+ Recommendation:
    - Prepare a seasonal staffing and fleet augmentation plan for Q3
    - Pre-position inventory in high-demand zones in August for proactive delivery

-🧭 4.
-Minimize Actual vs OSRM Time and Distance Gaps
+ 4. Minimize Actual vs OSRM Time and Distance Gaps
 Observation: Actual delivery times and distances are consistently higher than OSRM estimates across most states

-✅ Recommendation:
+ Recommendation:
    - Conduct route audits and update mapping tools with real-time road intelligence
    - Use AI-driven route optimization software that factors in traffic, roadblocks, and toll routes
    - Partner with local logistics partners in high-deviation regions (e.g., Assam, Haryana)

-🛣️ 5.
-Improve Full-Truckload (FTL) Efficiency
+ 5. Improve Full-Truckload (FTL) Efficiency
 Observation: FTL routes show major delays compared to planned OSRM time (by over 25–30%)

-✅ Recommendation:
+ Recommendation:
    - Implement better loading/unloading protocols and monitor dwell times
    - Consider breaking FTLs into smaller shipments (LTL) where FTL is causing time loss
    - Track FTL routes with GPS and geofencing to ensure schedule adherence

-🗺️ 6.
-Expand in Low-Penetration States
+ 6. Expand in Low-Penetration States
 Observation: States like Tripura, Mizoram, and Nagaland have negligible delivery volumes (<10 trips)

-✅ Recommendation:
+ Recommendation:
    - Evaluate strategic partnerships or franchise models to expand reach in underserved regions
    - Introduce incentivized delivery models or micro-warehousing to boost market entry

-🕒 7.
-Define and Improve SLA Compliance
+ 7. Define and Improve SLA Compliance
 Observation: Significant deviation from planned time metrics can impact SLA commitments

-✅ Recommendation:
+ Recommendation:
    - Establish clear SLA definitions for different route types (FTL, carting)
    - Monitor SLA compliance rates by route, state, and mode, and flag underperforming lanes

-🔄 8.
-Balance Source-Destination Network Load
+ 8. Balance Source-Destination Network Load
 Observation: Delivery loads are heavy in Maharashtra and Karnataka both inbound and outbound

-✅ Recommendation:
+ Recommendation:
    - Use reverse logistics strategies to optimize truck utilization on return routes
    - Balance distribution load by exploring secondary hubs in adjacent states (e.g., Gujarat, MP)

 ---

-## 🧠 Conclusion
+##  Conclusion

 The DTDC delivery analysis reveals key operational patterns, regional dependencies, and performance gaps.
 High-volume hubs like Bilaspur, Mankoli, and Nelmangla are central to the network and demand enhanced infrastructure and resource allocation.
 Delivery volumes peak mid-week and in September, indicating the need for dynamic staffing and seasonal planning.
 Significant discrepancies between planned (OSRM) and actual delivery times/distances highlight the need for better route optimization and SLA monitoring.
 Lastly, low delivery activity in northeastern and smaller states presents expansion opportunities.
 Overall, a data-driven strategy can enhance service efficiency, reduce delays, and improve customer satisfaction across the network.
----

-## 📬 Contact
+## Contact

-For questions or collaboration inquiries, feel free to reach out via [LinkedIn](dwaipayan.saha1997@gmail.com) or open an issue in this repo.
+For questions or collaboration inquiries, feel free to reach out via [dwaipayan.saha1997@gmail.com](dwaipayan.saha1997@gmail.com) or [Linkedin](https://www.linkedin.com/in/dwaipayan-s-9080a689/)